SF fire update video: All 8 workers at SF fire site accounted for, no injuries

-SAN FRANCISCO (KGO) --San Francisco Fire Chief Joanne Hayes-White says that PG&E crews are working quickly to try to cap a gas leak that sparked a massive fire near the University of San Francisco that consumed four buildings.
+SAN FRANCISCO (KGO) --San Francisco Fire Chief Joanne Hayes-White says that all eight workers who were at the site of a massive fire burning in San Francisco are OK and accounted for.

+The blaze consumed five buildings at Geary Blvd and Parker Ave Wednesday afternoon.

 WATCH LIVE: SKY7 over possible gas explosion, fire in San Francisco